Rakshaa93/Mission-Pizza/README.md

 ### Example Conversation

 ```
-Bot: Hi! 👋 What is your name?
+Bot: Hi!
+What is your name?
-You: John
+You: Rakshaa

-Bot: Nice to meet you, John! 📍 Where are you located?
+Bot: Nice to meet you, Rakshaa! 📍 Where are you located?
 You: Mumbai

-Bot: Great! 👍 You can now order pizza...
+Bot: Great!
+You can now order pizza...
 You: menu

-Bot: 🍕 Available Pizzas:
+Bot: Available Pizzas:
      • Margherita (Small, Medium, Large)
      • Farmhouse (Medium, Large)
      ...

 You: farmhouse medium
-Bot: 🛒 Added "farmhouse medium" to your order.
+Bot: Added "farmhouse medium" to your order.

 You: pepperoni small x2
-Bot: 🛒 Added "pepperoni small" (2 items) to your order.
+Bot: Added "pepperoni small" (2 items) to your order.

 You: checkout
-Bot: 🍕 Hi John!
+Bot: 🍕 Hi Rakshaa!
 Your order is confirmed...
 ```

 ---

-## 📡 API Documentation
+##  API Documentation

 ### MCP Server Endpoints